 Regular and Consistent Dividend Payments

-Income Stocks provides shareholders with regular dividends every year.
-This dividend is adjusted every year, according to the inflation rate.
-As a result of this, the dividend of the company increases every year, thereby boosting investor’s confidence.
+Income Stocks provide shareholders with regular dividends every year.
+This dividend is adjusted every year according to the inflation rate.
+As a result of this, the dividend of the company increases every year, thereby boosting investors’ confidence.

 These stocks are less risky in comparison to other stocks.
 They are less volatile and release regular dividends.

 The dividend can be in cash or kind.
 In other words, the dividend to the shareholders could be either in cash, as usually happens.
 Or, in the alternative, the company may allot further additional shares to the extent of the dividend amount.
 Depending on the cash flow and other circumstances, the company decides wrt to the form of dividend distribution, cash, or extra allotment of shares.